hugolan/Project-Bachelor/README.md

 # EdgeFool
 This is a modified copy of the original repositery, I use it in the context of my bachelor project to have grasp on the concept of adversarial images generation:
 This code works as follows:

-   -First generate, the smoothed images
+   - First generate, the smoothed images
-   -Secondly, enhanced the details and add the imperceptible noise
+   - Secondly, enhanced the details and add the imperceptible noise

 ### Image Smoothing